MJ659600/DFBot-Seldon/README.md

 # DFBot-Seldon
- a DF not inspired by Seldon
+ a DF bot inspired by Seldon

 alphaware by an amature coder